 Shockingly, we were able to make time for activities other than simply eating our way through southern California.
 Sure, all the food was delicious, but the views were divine.

 One of the first stops on our sightseeing tour was the palm tree-lined streets of Beverly Hills.
 I have to say, I felt rich and famous just by walking around the area.
-Fortunately, the reminder of my now-empty wallet kept me grounded – thanks, Leo’s Tacos.
+Fortunately, the remainder of my now-empty wallet kept me grounded – thanks, Leo’s Tacos.

 Santa Monica Pier